AnonymouX47/term-image/docs/source/guide/concepts.rst

              return super().get_available_raw_input()

-   Also, if the :term:`active terminal` is not the controlling terminal of the process using this library (e.g output is redirected to another TTY device), ensure no process that can interfere with a query (e.g a shell or REPL) is currently running in the active terminal.
+   Also, if the :term:`active terminal` is not the controlling terminal of the process using this library (e.g output is redirected to another PTY device), ensure no process that can interfere with a query (e.g a shell or REPL) is currently running in the active terminal.
 For instance, such a process can be temporarily put to sleep.